The Martian General's Daughter: Plot

 As with his previous work Fitzpatrick's War, The Martian General's Daughter borrows heavily from classical history; in this case, the setting is reminiscent of the Roman Empire during the reign of Marcus Aurelius and his son, Commodus.
-Unlike Fitzpatrick's War, Judson provides little background to explain how the world evolved into the shape set forth in the novel.
+Unlike Fitzpatrick's War, Judson provides a little background to explain how the world evolved into the shape outlined in the novel.
 The story takes place in the late twenty-third century, in which much of the Northern Hemisphere, as well as extraplanetary colonies on Mars and Jupiter, are dominated by the Pan-Polarian Empire, which is implicitly descended from the United States of America (though this is never expressly stated, references are made to the "old capital" near Maryland.)

-Pan-Polarian society is based on that of Imperial Rome, including an imperial cult and a variety of polytheistic and monolatric religions that have largely replaced the major religions of our time, including the cults of "El Bis" and the goddess Marilyn.
+The Pan-Polarian society is based on that of Imperial Rome, including an imperial cult and a variety of polytheistic and monolatric religions that have largely replaced the major religions of our time, including the cults of "El Bis" and the goddess Marilyn.

-The Empire's primary rivals are Persia and China, but which also fights against a number of enemies in Africa and South America.
+The Empire's primary rivals are Persia and China, but it also fights against a number of enemies in Africa and South America.
 A nano-engineered plague has been released by one of the warring parties which causes metal to corrode and become useless; as a result, advanced technology is beginning to fail and the world is quickly degenerating to pre-industrial technology.